astropy/astropy-workshop/00-Install_and_Setup/UPDATING.md

 (not recommended), you will have to do that again and overwrite the original directory you had.

-## 2. Double-checking your Conda environment
+## 2. Double-checking your mamba environment

-Assuming you properly installed your astropy-env conda environment, you should be able to:
+Assuming you properly installed your astropy-env mamba environment, you should be able to:

-a. activate that conda environment, and
+a. activate that mamba environment, and
 b. go the the original installation directory, and then
 c. check to see if your environment still meets the requirements.

 Let's do that now.
-Start by activating the conda environment:
+Start by activating the mamba environment:

-    % conda activate astropy-env
+    % mamba activate astropy-env

 You will notice a change in your prompt; e.g., `(astropy-env) %`.
 Then, switch to the directory containing the installer by doing the following.